pavlov200912/zherard/README.md

   - AnkiConnect is listening on the URL specified in your `.env` file (default: http://localhost:8765)
   - Your firewall isn't blocking connections to port 8765

+### SSH Tunnel Issues (Alternative Setup)
+- If you're using the alternative setup with both components on the remote server:
+  - Verify the SSH tunnel is active by running `netstat -an | grep 8765` on the remote server
+  - If the tunnel is not showing up, try reestablishing it from your local machine
+  - Make sure your SSH connection stays alive by using the ServerAliveInterval option
+  - Consider using `autossh` for a more robust tunnel that automatically reconnects
+  - Check that your local machine's firewall allows incoming connections on the SSH port
+  - Ensure Anki is running on your local machine while the tunnel is active
+  - If you're getting "Connection refused" errors, check that AnkiConnect is properly installed and Anki is running

 ### Common Error Messages
 - "Failed to connect to server" - The server is not running or not accessible
 - "Unauthorized" - The API_SECRET doesn't match between server and local helper
 - "Failed to connect to Anki" - Anki is not running or AnkiConnect is not installed
+- "Connection refused" - When using SSH tunnel, the tunnel might be down or Anki is not running
 - "Deck not found" - The deck name in your `.env` file doesn't match any deck in Anki
 - "Note type not found" - The note type specified doesn't exist in your Anki collection
 - "Field not found" - A field name in your `.env` file doesn't match any field in your note type
+- "Channel closed" - SSH tunnel has been closed, needs to be reestablished

 ### Translation Issues
 - If translations aren't working, check: